MayJuun/fhir/README.md

 |                                                             |                          |                            |                                 | SubstanceReferenceInformation     |
 |                                                             |                          |                            |                                 | SubstanceSpecification            |
 |                                                             |                          |                            |                                 | SubstanceSourceMaterial           |

-# ToDos - not emergent or necessary

-1. Order of classes in files (just because I have some OCD tendencies).
-2. I have shortened subclass names of DSTU2.
-Should I have left the long original names?